contentful/contentful-persistence.swift/README.md

 ## Define your `CoreData` model

-To make your model classes work with contentful-persistence.swift you will need to either conform to `ContentSysPersistable` for Contentful Assets, or `EntryPersistable` for Contentful entry types.
+To make your model classes work with contentful-persistence.swift you will need to either conform to `AssetPersistable` for Contentful Assets, or `EntryPersistable` for Contentful entry types.

 Then you will need to make the corresponding model in your projects `xcdatamodel` file.
-Both `EntryPersistable` and `ContentSysPersistable` types must have a _non-optional_ `id` property as well as optional `localeCode`, `createdAt`, and `updatedAt` properties.
+Both `EntryPersistable` and `AssetPersistable` types must have a _non-optional_ `id` property as well as optional `localeCode`, `createdAt`, and `updatedAt` properties.

-Optionality on CoreData entities is a bit different than Swift optionality—optionality means that the property may be absent when a save-to-database operation is performed.
+**NOTE:** Optionality on CoreData entities is a bit different than Swift optionality.
+Optionality on CoreData entities means that the property may be absent when a save-to-database operation is performed.
 To configure a property's optionality, open the "Data Model Inspector" in Xcode's "Utilities" right sidebar and toggle the "Optional" checkbox:

 ![](Screenshots/CoreDataOptionality.png)